 ideation / prototyping

-Moving on to the ideation phase we started with creating paper prototypes individually.
-Our goal was to make as many tangible ideas as possible and present them to the design team.
+Moving on to the ideation phase we started by individually creating paper prototypes.
+Our goal was to come up with as many tangible ideas as possible and present them to the design team.
 Paper prototypes allowed us to exchange ideas, combine them and in the end come up with the best solution.

 From pen and paper, we moved to Figma and created the prototype.
-For employees we minimised their monthly tasks – employees with a steady schedule do not need to take any actions until their schedule will change.
-Managers gained more control over their employees’ reports – they could use bulk actions.
-For controlling team, we created several reports views, that were previously available only as excel files and an extended dashboard that allows e.g. sending reminders to pending reports.
-In addition, we’ve created sample emails for both employees and managers.
+We kept down to a minimum the monthly input of the employees, so that those with a steady schedule do not need to take any action until their schedule changes.
+Managers gained more control over their employees’ reports thanks to the possibility of bulk actions.
+For the controlling team, we created several report views, previously only available as excel files, and an extended dashboard that allows e.g. sending reminders to pending reports.
+In addition, we created sample emails for both employees and managers.

-All prototypes have been tested with the users.
-For one week we conducted user tests with 11 users – representatives of each role.
-It allowed us to extract the pain points of design and adjust them in the next iteration.
+All prototypes were tested with the users.
+For one week we conducted user tests with 11 users from each group.
+It allowed us to extract the pain points of the design and adjust them in the next iteration.